 These conditions have been adopted into regulation as Standard Conditions.
-The department added a provision that clarifies the option to continue an established monitoring frequency for renewal permits.

 The Permittee must establish by actual visual observations that can be supplemented by other means, such as a defined Stationary Source Operation and Maintenance Program that the stationary source is in continuous compliance with the State's emission standards for visible emissions and particulate matter.